 3/11/11 – Lisa had this to say about Old Glory Ranch:

 “When you get right down to it, Central Texas is fortunate to have some of the best wedding venues anywhere.
 It’s an embarrassment of riches, to be honest.
-As a Central Texas wedding photographer based in New Braunfels, Lisa’s been blessed to photograph weddings all over–from historic Fredericksburg in the Hill Country, to San Antonio’s famed River Walk to the sunny shores of Lake Travis–and loves every minute of it!
+As a Central Texas wedding photographer based in New Braunfels, Lisa has been blessed to photograph weddings all over.
+From historic Fredericksburg in the Hill Country, to San Antonio’s famed River Walk to the sunny shores of Lake Travis–and she loves every minute of it!

 It is exceptionally roomy inside, too.
 The wood surfaces are all polished smooth, and rows of windows on either side of the chapel fill the space with a warm glow.
 Any wedding photographer will tell you this is some of the absolute best light to shoot in–it gives everyone healthy, attractive skin tones and adds a rich warmth to all the photos.

 What’s most impressive, however, is the two miles of riverfront access along the Blanco.
-Here McCord has built two fantastic outdoor wedding venues–the wooden Wedding Deck, bordered by a large grassy lawn suitable for up to 500 guests, and the smaller Stone Landing, which can accommodate smaller gatherings of 75 or less.
+Here McCord has built two fantastic outdoor wedding venues.
+The wooden Wedding Deck is bordered by a large grassy lawn suitable for up to 500 guests.
+The smaller Stone Landing is the second, which can accommodate smaller gatherings of 75 or less.

-So if you’re looking for a genuine Texas Hill Country wedding venue, give the fine folks at Old Glory Ranch a call.
+So if you’re looking for a genuine Texas Hill Country wedding venue or event center, give the fine folks at Old Glory Ranch a call.
+Inquire about their wedding packages and request a tour.
 Better yet, give Lisa a call first, so you’re guaranteed great wedding photography.”

 See the blog here: Lisa on Location